Duality and evolving set bounds on mixing times: Conductance and Modified Conductance

 then mixing time bounds also carry over to the continuous-time case, although it is no longer necessary to approximate by a derivative at \eqref{eqn:derivative} nor necessary to take the ceiling of the bounds.

-\section{Conductance and Modified Conductance}
+\chapter{Conductance and Modified Conductance}

 The most common geometric tool for studying mixing time is the {\em conductance} $\Phi$, a measure of the chance of leaving a set after a single step.
 Such bounds have been shown only for $L^2$ mixing time.
 In this section we show bounds on $f$-congestion in terms of conductance for lazy walks, the most common situation.
-The real innovation of this section, however, is the modified conductance, an entirely new quantity which is equivalent to conductance for a lazy walk in $L^2$ distance, but which also applies to walks with no holding probability and to other distances as well.
+The real innovation of this section, however, is the modified conductance, a new quantity which is equivalent to conductance for a lazy walk in $L^2$ distance, but which also applies to walks with no holding probability and to other distances as well.
+We finish the section with a discussion on how our evolving set bounds are effected by changes in edge or vertex-expansion, or through re-scaling the transition kernel when slowing down a walk to increase its laziness.

-\subsection{Conductance}
+\section{Conductance}

 Let us begin with a formal definition of conductance.

 \begin{definition} The conductance $\~\Phi$ and conductance profile $\~\Phi(r)$ are given by

 The conductance $\Phi$ and conductance profile $\Phi(r)$ are defined similarly, but in terms of $\Phi(A)=\frac{\Q(A,A^c)}{\min\{\pi(A),\pi(A^c)\}}$.
 When necessary, notation such as $\Phi_{\K}$ will be used to denote conductance for Markov chain $\K$. \end{definition}